BackSession 4: Triple time, waltz & more Session Index Previous session Next session

 When you set right and left in three-time, as you do in “Draper's Gardens”, “Easter Thursday”, “Elizabeth”, “The Severn Bore”, “Wa is Me”, “Woolly and Georgey” and many others, some people are so committed to “bouncy” setting that they can't come to terms with it.
 It's a smooth move, no bounce.
 You simply step right, left, right in the first bar and left, right left in the second.
 Make sure people do the third of each — some dancers (more so in The States) do right, left, pause; left, right, pause which isn't what I want.

 Another thing about three-time is that in addition to 3/2 time you can have 9/8 time.
 This means that while there are still three beats to a bar, each beat is itself divided into three.
 It's usually called a slip-jig, and you can think of it as a bar and a half of jig time.
 If a bar of jig time goes “dubber-dy dubber-dy” a bar of jig time goes “dubber-dy dubber-dy dubber-dy”.
 “Sir Roger de Coverley” is a slip-jig, and so is the “Ride of the Valkyries” though Wagner fans might not admit it!
-Gary Roodman writes a lot of dances to slip-jigs, and there are many in the Playford repertoire.
+Gary Roodman from the States writes a lot of dances to slip-jigs, and there are many in the Playford repertoire.
 Slip-jigs are typically written in 4-bar phrases rather than 8, which means that you don't have as much time to do a move as you would expect — a turn is 6 steps rather than 8.

 Some people think that setting in 9/8 time involves “right — and right — and right; left — and left — and left” but I've not seen any evidence for this and I don't believe it — to me it looks and feels stupid!
 I would do it the same way as I've described setting in triple-time — no bounce.

-Hole-in-the-Wall cross Top of page
+Hole-in-the-Wall cross

 This can be a beautiful and sexy move, or it can be quite pointless; it's up to the people doing it.
 It comes from the Playford dance “Hole in the Wall” (see below) though I have to admit that it is not described by Playford, who says The 1.
 Man cross over with the 2.
 Wo. and the 1.
 Wo. with the 2.
 Man or by Douglas and Helen Kennedy who say First man changes places with the second woman.
 First woman changes places with the second man.- nevertheless it is now an established figure!
 And you need to demonstrate it — don't hide behind the microphone and talk about it!
 Two people have 6 steps in which to change places.
 I recommend that you start on your right foot.
 Two steps to cross right shoulder and turn right to face each other, one beat to hover, then three small steps to fall back into each other's places.
 You need to move positively on the first two steps, particularly if you're doing it with your corner rather than your partner in which case you're further apart.
 I demonstrate starting with a tentative step and how difficult it then is to do the move well.